-Top-notch configuration can run triple A games at a maximum of 60 FPS.
+Top-notch configuration can run triple-A games over 120 FPS.
 The closer you are to this number, the better it is.
 You can use a program like FRAPS to measure the frame rate of your games.

 Adjust the display resolution (maximum) and check how the game behaves.
 Please note that display resolution is expressed in pixels (width x height) and it has nothing to do with the level of details that can be achieved in the game.
 You can adjust the maximum display resolution by going to the Graphics options/settings via an in-game menu.